Conveuropean logo

 Basel Switzerland

-Every year the carnival in Basel starts exactly at 4am when all the lights in the old town of are turned off and the different "Cliques" march through it, in different parades playing some traditional marching songs using piccolos and drums.
-This year has been exceptionally warm so I thought I was a good opportunity to see the Morgestraich again and I was not disappointed at all.
+Every year the carnival in Basel starts exactly at 4am when all the lights in the old town are turned off, and the different "Cliques" march through it in different parades, playing some traditional marching songs using piccolos and drums.
+This year has been exceptionally warm, so I thought it was a good opportunity to see the Morgestraich again, and I was not disappointed at all.

 Bear in Baerenpark